- UNDERGRADUATE PROGRAMS

 - CAE IA/CD

-The College of Technology and Computer Science is a founding partner in the consortium based, Internet-enabled PhD program in Technology Management.
+The College of Engineering and Technology is a founding partner in the consortium based, Internet-enabled PhD program in Technology Management.
 At the conclusion of the program, graduates will have developed skills in research procedures, will have acquired expertise in instructional processes, and will be able to provide service to the industrial and educational community.

 The program maintains most of the traditional requirements characteristic of advanced graduate study, but is unique in using the resources of a consortium of five universities linked together by alternative communication systems.
 These member universities have programs staffed by faculty having expertise in many areas of technology.